27 jan 2021

 The pitman arm will probably be pointing exactly straight ahead.
 It's useful to put paint marks on the pitman shaft and steering box to record where centered is.
 (My rebuilt Lares box came with yellow paint markings, very handy.)

 Two tape measures are required.
-At the "far" tool, place the tape end up against the cotter pin/guide, and clamp there as shown.
-At the "near" end, pull the tape taut and mesaure to the center of the cotter pin.
+At the "far" tool, place the tape end against the cotter pin/guide, and clamp there as shown.
+At the "near" tool, pull the tape taut and mesaure to the center of the cotter pin.
 The toe is the difference between the two tapes.

 After setting toe in, you must roll or drive the car and check it again, especially if you've made more than a small (1/16" or so) change to toe.
-The tires are gripping the (driveway) surface and the various moving parts of the suspension adjust to the forces you've just added with the adjusting sleeve.
+The tires grip the (driveway) surface and deform, and the various moving parts of the suspension adjust to the forces you've just added with the adjusting sleeve.